stablekernel/aqueduct/doc/db/modeling_data.md

 In Aqueduct, data from a database is represented by *model objects*.
 A model object is an instance of a `Model` subclass that you define in your application code.
 These subclasses are used to map a Dart object to a database row.
 Thus, every instance of a `Model` object in your application represents a row (or a row to be inserted) in a database.
 These subclasses are referred to as *entities*.
 For example, you may have an application with a `User` class that is a subclass of `Model`.
 This creates a User entity in your application, which maps to a user table in your database.
 When fetching rows from the user table, your application will receive instances of `User` that represent these rows.

 An entity must have properties that correspond to the columns in the table it represents.
-An entity is actually made up of two classes: a *persistent type* and an *model type*.
+An entity is actually made up of two classes: a *persistent type* and an *instance type*.
 The persistent type is a plain Dart class that defines the mapping to a database table and its columns.
-A model type is the subclass of `Model`; instances of this type are used in an application.
+A instance type is the subclass of `Model`; instances of this type are used in an application.

 Here's an example of a model and persistent type, which are always declared together: